Simon Gustafsson

-Simon Gustafsson (born 26 May 1990 in Sköllersta, Sweden) is a former motorcycle speedway rider from Sweden.
+Simon Anders Gustafsson (born 26 May 1990 in Sköllersta, Sweden) is a former motorcycle speedway rider from Sweden.

 Career

 He won the Team U-19 European Champion title in 2008.

+He rode in the British leagues for Eastbourne Eagles from 2008 to 2013 and then Swindon Robins in 2014.

 Family

 He is the son of former Grand Prix rider Henrik Gustafsson.